 - The ability to combine multiple data sources

 - Fast creation by a business user

 - Easy sharing with support for existing security

 - Visual analysis best practices

 Tableau allows non-technical users to create interactive, real-time dashboards.
 In minutes.
 Adding filters and drilling down is as simple as a few clicks.
-Sharing those dashboards on Tableau Server and embedding them into wikis, corporate portals or any web page is point-and-click.
+Sharing those dashboards on Tableau Server or Tableau online and embedding them into wikis, corporate portals or any web page is point-and-click.
 And visual best practices are baked in, so you can build a great dashboard and communicate effectively.

 An executive dashboard is like a thermometer for your business.
 You don't need to go to the doctor every day, but you can take your temperature in a few seconds.
 Like a thermometer, an executive dashboard gives you a quick, reliable indicator that your business is doing fine - and can alert you in an emergency if you need to see a specialist.

 This workbook consists of three important business dashboards.
 The first dashboard gives you at-a-glance understanding of profitability, with views presented by geography, product category, and customer segment.
 The second dashboard focuses on products and the third on customers—each visualization offering you much deeper layers of information, allowing you to identify specific problems and opportunities in minutes.